-In our blog, we reveal most popular and well-hidden cause of these problems.
-We also provide cost-effective and long lasting solution.
+In our blog, we reveal the most popular and well-hidden cause of these problems.
+We also provide a cost-effective and long-lasting solution.

-We recommend to start with article who describes sentence:
+We recommend to start with an article that describes the sentence:

 Yes, sometimes spark plugs, ignition coils and injectors are ones to blame.
-But one tricky cause is hiding, and nobody mentions of it.
-What it could be?
-Read more..
+But one tricky cause is hiding, and nobody mentions it.

 To each BMW enthusiast, we offer Online diagnostics for N43/N53 engines.